View Irene Milatos's Obituary on Tallahassee.com and share memories

 |

+A native of Kalymnos, Greece, she was born December 4, 1933 to Emmanuel and Katherine Koutroulli.
+She came to the United States in 1962 and spent many years in Perry, before moving to Tallahassee 14 years ago.
+She received a Masters of Theology and Religion from the University of Athens.
+Mrs. Milatos was an enthusiastic volunteer in the cafeteria at Casa Calderon Apartments, where she lived.

+Survivors include her daughter Cathy M. Collins, and her husband Frank D. Collins, Jr.; her brother George Koutroulli of Kalymnos; and her grandson Dylan Collins of Tallahassee.

-Rocky Bevis of Bevis Funeral Home (850/385-2193 or www.bevisfh.com) is assisting the family with their arrangements.
+Rocky Bevis of Bevis Funeral Home of Tallahassee (www.bevisfh.com) is assisting the family with their arrangements.